Bill-Costa/3D-Test-Images/README.md

     device's native resolution.
 However you should examine all of the test sizes to evaluate how well your device and application(s) can upscale and downscale the image.
-If you use more than one application to view your stereograpic images, you should test each one against all of the image sizes provided, since how well the scaling is done can be a function of the software being used.
+If you use more than one application to view your stereographic images, you should test each one against all of the image sizes provided, since how well the scaling is done can be a function of the software being used.

+    Note that left and right images in these test images are identical, so there will be no observable 3D effect.

     The goal is to identify which image sizes, if any, are not well rendered on your device, so you can optimize your image library to